Christinaliang/cancer-cell-semantic-segmentation/README.md

 (This is my environment, but others may also work)
 # Model
 The idea of this model is from [Learning Deconvolution Network for Semantic Segmentation](https://arxiv.org/abs/1505.04366/).
-Unlike the original model, fully connected layers as well as some other layers are dropped in my **DeConvNet**.
+Unlike the original model, fully connected layers as well as some other layers are dropped in the **DeConvNet**.
+The output stride is 16.

 20-layer **DeConvNet** configuration: